apollographql/apollo-client/docs/source/apollo-server/index.md

 description: How to install Apollo Server
 ---

 Apollo Server is a GraphQL server for Node.js built to be run in production.
-It has integrations for Express, HAPI and Koa.
+It has integrations for Express, Connect, HAPI and Koa.

 ```txt